 How to start a retail business

 Dream of running your own shop?
-Read our guide before you get started
+Read our business guide before you get started

-According to official statistics the number of VAT registered retail enterprises has fallen from 215,170 to 182,475 over the last 10 years.
+According to official statistics the number of VAT registered retail enterprises has fallen dramatically the last 10 years.
 Not the best picture to paint for someone thinking of opening their own shop.
 It would be hard to argue that large supermarkets stocking everything from a pint of milk to your new television haven’t had an effect on the smaller independent retailer.

 However, in many areas the small specialised shop offers shoppers the advice and expertise that a big superstore just cannot provide.
 If you can find the right product to sell, in the right location, the Tesco down the road doesn’t have to be the death of your business.
 The important thing is finding a niche.

 Of course online retailing has exploded onto the market in the last few years, providing much speculation about the future of the high street.
-But for the moment, people still like to ‘try before they buy’ and being able to showcase your product – allow customers to pick it up/ try it on / have a feel of it – can work in favour of the retailer who sells out of a shop.
+But for the moment, people still like to ‘try before they buy’ and being able to showcase your product and allow customers to pick it up, try it on and by offering a personalised service can work in favour of the retailer who sells out of a shop.